 Upcoming

 Cozystack exposes platform services as Kubernetes API resources: Postgres, Redis, Bucket, Kubernetes.
-Users interact via kubectl, a dashboard, or even AI agents through MCP.
+Users interact in the usual ways: kubectl, the Cozystack dashboard, or AI agents via MCP.
 But who is making all these changes, and why?
 Git seems far away.
+But it doesn’t have to be.
 What if every platform change automatically appeared as clean YAML in Git?
-A silent layer that turns API activity into a durable, readable history of infrastructure intent.
-The immediate win is auditability: instead of digging through logs, teams get versioned history they can inspect, diff, and share.
-Think of it as reverse GitOps: instead of Git driving the platform, the platform writes its intent back to Git.
+Fully automated, a silent layer that turns API activity into a durable, readable history of infrastructure intent.
+Instead of digging through logs or dashboards, teams get versioned history they can inspect, diff, and share.
+The platform continuously writes its intent back to Git.
+Git stops being the interface and starts being the memory.

 Who Tests the Configuration? - TestNet Spring Event (6 May 2026)